What’s the WordPress error that gave you a headache most recently?

 1. Blank White Screen

 Let’s start with the most terrifying WordPress error – the blank white screen.

-When you try to open a WP website, there’s nothing worse than looking at this:
+When you try to open a WP website, there’s nothing worse than seeing this:

 If everything is fine, you will be redirected to a WordPress login page:

-If not, a different blank white screen may appear on your browser, for example, if you use Chrome the screen will give you an alert in the form of HTTP 500 Error.
+If not, a different blank white screen may appear on your browser, for example, if you use Chrome the screen will show an alert in the form of HTTP 500 Error.

-Now, what can you do to solve this problem?
-First things first, you will need to check whether you’ve written a bad line of code on your WP website intentionally or unintentionally.
-Only one mistyped character can bring down your entire website!
+First things first, you will need to check whether you’ve written a bad line of code on your WP website – just one mistyped character can bring down your entire website!

 To connect to an SFTP, you will need an SFTP client first.
-There are many that you can download free or buy a premium package:
+There are many free and paid options to consider, such as:

-When you open the SFTP client, you will need to access the following settings:
+When you open the SFTP client, you will need to enter the following settings: